csteven15/ssvm/readme.txt

+----------------------------General Program Usage----------------------------

 This program compiles code written in tiny PL/0.
 To use this program, first compile it.
 Below is an example of how to compile the program on a linux system:

 gcc -o compile compile.c

 Once you compile the program, then the program can be run.
+Note that you must place every file the program needs in the same directory as the compile executable.
 Below is an example of how to run the program on a linux system:

 ./compile -l -a -v